anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Genesis 12.1-9** continues the series in the Pentateuch and in Genesis, and is about the call of Abram. **Psalm 33.1-12** responds to God's call of Abram: 'Happy the nation whose God is the Lord and the people he has chosen for his own.'
 * **Romans 4.13-25** continues the series in Romans, and is about the fulfilment of God's promise to Abraham (the connection with the first reading might be deliberate).
 * **Matthew 9.9-13, 18-26** continues the series in Matthew, and is about Jesus calling Matthew and eating with 'tax-collectors and sinners', and then about Jesus restoring a girl to life and healing a woman.
-The 'Related' reading from **Hosea 5.15 &ndash; 6.6** says, 'I desire steadfast love [mercy] and not sacrifice', which is quoted in the Gospel reading.
+The 'Related' reading, **Hosea 5.15 &ndash; 6.6**, says, 'I desire steadfast love [mercy] and not sacrifice', which is quoted in the Gospel reading.
 The 'Related' psalm, **Psalm 50.7-15**, has God testifying against Israel, despite their sacrifices.
   * Matthew 9.14-17: omitted, along with its parallels in Mark 2.18-22 and Luke 5.33-39 (NB: RCL 'Proper 3'), but could be included if the gap is filled in Matthew 9.9-13, 18-26.
   * Matthew 9.27-31: omitted, along with its close parallel in Mark 8.22-26.
   * Matthew 9.32-33: omitted (cf. Matthew 12.22-23).